-With more and more SEOs advocating “long form content”, it’s becoming increasingly difficult to navigate articles.
-Especially since so many articles just don’t get to the point!
-In their drive to achieve a set number of words to qualify for “long form” articles, people have started to ignore the fact that visitors want answers quickly.
+With SEOs advocating “long-form content”, it’s becoming increasingly challenging to navigate articles.
+Especially since so many articles don’t get to the point!
+In their drive to achieve a set number of words to qualify for “long form” articles, writers have ignored that visitors want answers quickly.

 One way to satisfy both requirements is to add a table of contents (TOC).
 Like this:

-For example, in this article, if you want to skip the fluff and immediately head down to the actual tutorial, then all you need to do is click the link in the TOC below!
+For example, in this article, if you want to skip the fluff and immediately head down to the tutorial, all you need to do is click the link in the TOC below!

 Table of Contents: